syncfusion-content/javascript-docs/js/api/global.md

-Enum for the type of edit in grid
+Gets or sets a value that indicates whether to define the type of editing.